DanielMartensson/MataveID/README.md

 ```

 ### RLS - Recursive Least Squares
 Wants random input and output data.
-It will give back a ARMAX model and a discrete state space model with kalman gain matrix.
+It will give back a ARMAX model or a ARX model, depending on the order of zeros-numerator parameter 'nze' for the C-polynomial, and of course a discrete state space model with kalman gain matrix.
 This algoritm is very good if you got some noise in the measuremens.
 Can only handle SISO data but it a very fast and
 low memory consuming algorithm.
 Used in adaptive systems.
 ```
 [Gd, Hd, sysd, K] = rls(u, y, np, nz, nze, sampleTime, delay, forgetting);